Personal

 And I am on my way

 When you go through a cancer diagnosis, you become a different person.
 The 798 days we spent in treatment changed us.
 Looking back, I can’t believe how little she was when this started.
-She was 3 months younger than Kate is now.
+She was 3 months younger than my younger daughter is now.
 I look at photos and cannot believe she went through what she did – that we lived the way we did.

 A few months ago, I started thinking about how to celebrate the end of treatment.